HessLabUW/PeptideGrowthAnalysis/README.md

 10. casTLE p-value - will be N/A for this, but will be filled in later
 11. Minimum Effect Estimate - Minimum Effect size in 95% confidence interval
 12. Maximum Effect Estimate - Maximum Effect size in 95% confidence interval
-13. Individual Elements (List of individual sgRNAs and their effect sizes)
+13. Individual Elements (List of individual sgRNAs and their effect sizes, each replicate will be in a separate column)

 # Calculate p-values and FDR
-There are two versions for this.  addPermutations.py is for a single replicate and addCombo.py is for two combined replicates.
-I generally don't run addPermutations if I am going to analyze it as combined replicates.

 A common question is "how many permutations should I run?"
-As a rule of thumb, you should run 20 * Number of genes/elements)).
-For example, for a genome wide screen of 20,000 genes, you should run approximately 400,000 permutations.
-The way this script works is that it picks a number of genes and calcualtes a castle score for this random "gene".
+As a rule of thumb, you should run 20 * Number of peptides)).
+The way this script works is that it picks a number of genes and calcualtes a castle score for this random "peptide".
 It saves this score in a _ref.csv file.
 Therefore, if you came back later to do more permutations, you can add onto the ones you already have previously performed.

-#### addPermutations.py
+#### addPermutationsPep.py
-usage: addPermutations.py [-h] [-p NUMS] [-e] [-t] [-r RATIO_COL] [-m] res_file perm_num
+usage: addPermutationsPep.py [-h] [-p NUMS] [-e] [-t] [-r RATIO_COL] [-m] res_file perm_num

 Adds permutations for p-values